Sheraim/learning-journal/command.md

 *../[file folder] = navigate back to [file folder] *file = obtain information about what type of file a file or directory is

-## **Important Concepts and Paths**
+## Important Concepts and Paths

+Other useful terminology:

-Relative path - A file or directory location relative to where we currently are in the file system.
+*Relative path - A file or directory location relative to where we currently are in the file system.
-Absolute path - A file or directory location in relation to the root of the file system.
+*Absolute path - A file or directory location in relation to the root of the file system.

 You'll find that a lot of stuff in Linux can be achieved in several different ways.
 Paths are no different.
 Here are some more building blocks you may use to help build your paths.